LABS-351/LABS-351/README.md

 # LABS 351

-Experimental Low-Level Systems Laboratory
+### Experimental Low-Level Systems Laboratory

 ## Overview
 LABS 351 is an experimental software laboratory focused on:
-- Operating systems exploration
+* Operating systems exploration
-- Bare-metal development
+* Bare-metal development
-- Computer architecture experimentation
+* Computer architecture experimentation
-- Binary analysis
+* Binary analysis
-- Systems programming
+* Systems programming
-- Research and education
+* Research and education

 ## Intended Audience

-- Students
+* Students
-- Educators
+* Educators
-- Researchers
+* Researchers
-- Systems developers
+* Systems developers
-- Low-level computing enthusiasts
+* Low-level computing enthusiasts

 ## Usage Scope
 This software is provided for:
-- Personal use
+* Personal use
-- Educational purposes
+* Educational purposes
-- Academic work
+* Academic work
-- Research
+* Research
-- Non-commercial experimentation
+* Non-commercial experimentation

-Commercial, industrial, governmental, or revenue-generating use is prohibited without authorization.
+*Commercial, industrial, governmental, or revenue-generating use is prohibited without prior written authorization.*

 ## Experimental Nature
 LABS 351 operates close to system and hardware layers and may cause:
-- System instability
+* System instability
-- Crashes
+* Crashes
-- Data loss
+* Data loss (including within the Virtual File System)
-- Unexpected execution behavior
+* Unexpected execution behavior

-Use only in controlled environments.
+**Use only in controlled, isolated, or testing environments.**

 ## Legal
 This software is governed by:
-- LICENSE.txt
-- EULA.txt
-- COPYRIGHT.txt
+* `LICENSE.txt`
+* `EULA.txt`
+* `COPYRIGHT.txt`

-By using this software, you accept these terms.
+By using this software, you accept these terms in full.

 ## Copyright

-Copyright © 2026 XXXXXXXXX
+Copyright © 2026 Nasser SAÏDI.
 All Rights Reserved.